 Southwest Spice Blend

 Wash and dry all produce.
 Halve and peel onion.
 Thinly slice one half.
 Finely dice other half until you have 2 TBSP diced onion.
 Quarter tomatoes.
 Zest lime until you have ½ tsp zest, then cut into halves.
-Core, seed, and remove white ribs from bell pepper, then thinly slice.
+Core and seed bell pepper, then thinly slice.
 Chop cilantro.

 Heat a drizzle of oil in a large pan over medium-high heat.
 Add sliced onion and bell pepper.
-Cook until softened and slightly blistered, 4-5 minutes, tossing occasionally.
+Cook, tossing occasionally, until softened and bell pepper is slightly blistered, 4-5 minutes.
 Season with salt and pepper.

-Thinly slice pork against the grain into strips.
+While veggies cook, slice pork against the grain into thin strips.
 Season with salt and pepper.
 When veggies are done, remove from pan and set aside.
 Heat another drizzle of oil in same pan over medium-high heat.
 Add as much pork as will fit without overcrowding (you may need to work in batches).
 Cook, tossing occasionally, until browned and nearly cooked through, 2-4 minutes.

-Return veggies and all pork to pan along with Southwest spice blend and a squeeze of lime juice.
+Return veggies and all pork to pan, then toss in Southwest spice and a squeeze of lime juice.
 Cook, tossing, until pork is no longer pink in center, 2-3 minutes.
-Wrap tortillas in a damp paper towel and microwave on high until warm, about 30 seconds.
+Meanwhile, wrap tortillas in a damp paper towel and microwave on high until warm, about 30 seconds.